By Gwen Spicer

 Spicer Art Conservation has been fortunate to be part of this great exhibition.
 Several former posts have discussed some of the artifacts that are included in this exhibit.
 But this particular post is less about the content of the exhibit, and more about the logistics of getting rare, unique and exceptionally delicate artifacts packed up, put on an airplane, and ultimately delivered to the other side of the world.
 And then of course displayed before being packed up and flown back home.

 The important part of such an endeavor is for all of the artifacts to safely arrive and then return.
-That is where the experience of art packers and craters come into place.
+That is where the experience of Professional Art Packers and craters come into place.

-Below are a few examples of such packing techniques.
+Below are a few examples of such packing techniques that were designed by professional art packers.

 One type of packing is called cavity packing.
 It consists of foam that is carved slightly larger than the size of the artifact, the cavity is lined with polyester batting and covered with a layer of soft Tyvek.
 The foam fills the inside of a box, and several boxes fill a create.
 The individual artifacts are arranged to fit a specific area.